-8.7.
-Preventing droplet transmission by the use of face masks members and passengers use medical face masks (and that strategies to improve fit9 are considered).
+9.7.
+Preventing droplet transmission by the use of face masks

+Cruise ships are semi-closed environments with common areas that may allow extended periods of close contact between people.
+As described in Annex 1, it is suggested that crew members and passengers use medical face masks (and that strategies to improve fit11 are considered).
 Respirators (e.g. FFP2 standard) could also be considered for crew members and passengers if they are available for use by the public and if sufficient supplies are available after prioritization for use in healthcare settings.